prorevizor/noc/docs/en/docs/admin/reference/agent/collectors/test.md

 # test collector

-`test` collector is a stub plugin for checking agent availability.
+`test` collector is a stub plugin for checking agent configuration.
+Every run completes with success and no metrics are produced.

 ## Configuration